 The shoulder has the most mobility of any joint in the body.
-Even small injuries can result in significant loss of use the shoulder.
-One of the most common injuries to the shoulder is to the Rotator Cuff.
+Even small injuries can result in significant loss of use of the shoulder.
+One of the most common injuries to the shoulder is the Rotator Cuff.
 The Rotator Cuff consists of 4 separate muscles and can be injured by overuse, repetitive smaller injuries, or a single larger injury.
 Most injuries will result in either weakness, stiffness, or instability of the joint.
 Because of the significant number of muscles around the joint, rehabilitation plays an extremely important role in getting back in the game.
-When surgery is needed to heal injury, minimally invasive techniques are utilized to reduce the length of disability and allow faster return to activities.
+When surgery is needed to heal injury, minimally invasive techniques are utilized to reduce the length of disability and allow a faster return to activities.

 AC JOINT Injury (the separated shoulder)

 The acromioclavicular (AC) joint is the meeting point of the acromion and clavicle bones in the shoulder area, often indicated with a visible bump in the area.
 AC joint injuries often occur as a result of a fall or other trauma, which may cause the acromion to move or separate from the clavicle, or cause the ligaments to be stretched or torn.

 While conservative treatment is often used first for AC joint injuries, surgery may be required for injuries that are more severe or those that cause prolonged pain.

 A labrum is a protective cuff of cartilage found in ball and socket joints like the hip and shoulder.
 They provide more stability, cushioning and a full range of motion for these shallow joints.
 A tear in the labrum, known as a labral tear or Bankart tear, is caused by injury or overuse and can lead to pain and “catching” of the joint while moving.
 A dislocation of the shoulder is a common cause of labral tears and can result in the shoulder feeling unstable or sliding out of joint.

 treating a Shoulder dislocation